Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Methods

 Data extraction was performed independently by two researchers (JB, KA) using a form containing 81 fields within the categories \emph{Overview}, \emph{Data}, \emph{Methods}, \emph{Results}, and \emph{Miscellaneous}.
 Several of these fields were added or clarified during data extraction with the agreement of both researchers and retroactively applied to all accepted literature.
 The final data extraction form is available at \url{www.github.com/scjjb/OvCaReview}, with a summary included in Appendix~\ref{app:extract}.

 Information was sought from full-text articles, as well as references and supplementary materials where appropriate.
 Inferences were made only when both researchers were confident that this gave the correct information, with disagreements resolved through discussion.
 Fields which could not be confidently completed were labelled as being \emph{unclear}.
-Information was extracted regarding each outcome reported in a paper for which the corresponding model met the inclusion criteria.
-Where multiple models were compared for the same outcome, data was only extracted for the newly proposed model, with the best performing model during validation taken if this was unclear.
-Models used to predict different outcomes in the same study were assessed independently even if the methods were similar.

-Data synthesis excluded any model which was not applied to ovarian cancer digital pathology slides, such as repeats of the same methodology applied to different malignancies.
-Models that met the inclusion criteria are referred to as \emph{models of interest}.
-All extracted data are summarised in two tables, one each for study-level and model-level characteristics, with the model-level table grouped by outcome type.
-The data synthesis did not include any meta-analysis due to the diversity of included methods and outcomes.
+All extracted data were summarised in two tables, one each for study-level and model-level characteristics.
+Only models of interest were included in these tables.
+The term \emph{model outcome} refers to the model output, whether this was a clinical outcome (diagnosis/prognosis), or a diagnostically relevant outcome that could be used for computer-aided diagnosis, such as tumour segmentation.
+The data synthesis did not include any meta-analysis due to the diversity of included methods and model outcomes.